The Classic Craftsman Home: What You Need to Know

 The Craftsman movement grew out of the British Arts & Crafts movement, led by figures like William Morris and John Ruskin.
 The movement found fertile ground in America.
 The term “Craftsman” comes from an influential magazine published from 1901 to 1916 by furniture designer Gustave Stickley.

-The idea of the “good life” developed the Craftsman style.
+The idea of the “good life” developed the classic Craftsman home style.
 It was practiced through simple living and embodied in the straightforward, hand-crafted designs of furniture, lighting, textiles, and everyday objects.
 The new aesthetic was soon applied to architecture, too.
 In Southern California, the Arts & Crafts style took on its own unique characteristics, influenced by the region’s climate, landscape, cultural diversity, and openness to new and non-traditional ideas.

 The Craftsman aesthetic was overwhelmingly in bungalows.
 So much so that the terms “bungalow,” “Craftsman,” and “Arts and Crafts” are often interchangeable.
 Though popular with the “common man,” the Craftsman style nevertheless found its greatest expression through the grand homes and mansions of architects like Charles and Henry Greene.
 The Greene brothers, based in Pasadena, California, became renowned for their truly innovative designs that drew deeply from Japanese aesthetics while creating something entirely new.